jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/attacking-weakest-link/index.md

 alt: People manipulation
 description: Humans are and always will be the weakest link in security.
 Learn how to deal with these kinds of holes and how to patch them.
 keywords: Information, Security, Protection, Hacking, Business, Social Engineering, Ethical Hacking, Pentesting
-author: Mateo Gutiérrez Gómez
+author: Mateo Gutiérrez
 writer: mgutierrez
-name: Mateo Gutiérrez Gómez
+name: Mateo Gutiérrez
 about1: Systems engineering undergrad student.
 about2: Psychology and cyber security enthusiast.
 source: https://unsplash.com/photos/POMpXtcVYHo